Producing premium-quality metallurgical coal

 Innovative execution center optimizes performance

-The Hub model enabled Bechtel and its customer to work together directly in a planned long-term arrangement to save money and time, improve safety and quality, reduce risk and facilitate better planning.
+The Hub model enabled Bechtel and its customer to work together directly in a planned long-term arrangement for the most effective delivery in terms of budget, schedule, safety and quality improvements, and risk reduction during construction.

 Supporting the worldwide steel industry

 By value, coal is Queensland's most important export commodity, and Queensland is the world's largest exporter of seaborne coal.
-Steelmakers use some 60 percent of the state's coal exports, and most of the rest goes to producing electricity.
+Steelmakers use some 60 percent of the state's coal exports.
 The Hay Point Terminal—which Bechtel expanded—enables mines such as Daunia to meet the growing need for hard coking coal used to manufacture steel.
 Massive ships fill their hulls with coal bound for destinations around the world, including Asia, the Middle East, and Europe.

 The process begins at Daunia and its sister mines.
-Mining crews use excavators and trucks to collect from the pit.
+Crews use excavators and trucks to collect from the pit.
 They transport coal to the surface using rear dump trucks, which follow the haul road and deliver their cargo to a processing plant.

 Trains transport the commodity to the coal-handling complex, where personnel unload, stack, reclaim, and blend as necessary before conveyors transfer it onto each ship.